Military expenditure U.S.

 • 67% of combined defense expenditure

-This outsized spending raises questions about the allocation of responsibilities within international defense alliances and the financial burden placed on the U.S.
+An outsized spending raises questions about the allocation of responsibilities within international defense alliances and the financial burden placed on the U.S.

 While this level of spending enables the U.S. to maintain a global military presence, it also sparks debate about whether other nations should contribute more to collective defense.

-The disparity in defense spending reflects both the U.S.’s global leadership role and the different strategic priorities of its allies.
+The disparity in defense spending reflects both the global leadership role and the different strategic priorities of its allies.

 However, balancing national security needs with global collaboration remains a delicate issue that will continue to shape defense policy in the future.